ToshioCP/Gtk4-tutorial/src/sec8.src.md

 - 15: The number of note book pages is assigned to `n`.
 - 16-29: For loop with regard to the index to each page.
-- 17-19: `scr`, `tv` and `file` hold pointers to the GtkScrolledWindow, TfeTextView and GFile.
+- 17-19: `scr`, `tv` and `file` hold the pointers to the GtkScrolledWindow, TfeTextView and GFile.
+The function `tfe_text_view_get_file` returns the pointer to the GFile instance that `tv` holds.
+The GFile instance is owned by `tv`.
-The GFile of TfeTextView was stored when `app_open` handler was called.
-It will be shown later.
+The function will be shown later.
 - 20-22: `tb` holds a pointer to the GtkTextBuffer of the TfeTextView.
-The contents of the buffer are accessed with iterators.
-Iterators point somewhere in the buffer.
-The function `gtk_text_buffer_get_bounds` assigns the start and end of the buffer to `start_iter` and `end_iter` respectively.
+The function `gtk_text_buffer_get_bounds` assigns the start and end iterators of the buffer to `start_iter` and `end_iter` respectively.
+An iterator represents a specific position within the buffer.
-Then the function `gtk_text_buffer_get_text` returns the text from `start_iter` up to `end_iter`, which is the whole text in the buffer.
+Then, `gtk_text_buffer_get_text` returns the text between `start_iter` and `end_iter`, which encompasses the entire content of the buffer.
 - 23-26: The text is saved to the file.
 If it fails, error messages are displayed.
 The GError instance must be freed and the pointer `err` needs to be NULL for the next run in the loop.
 - 27: `contents` are freed.
-- 28: GFile is useless. `g_object_unref` decreases the reference count of the GFile.
+- 28: GFile is no longer needed.
+The function `tfe_tet_view_set_file` decrements the reference count of the GFile within `tv` and replaces it with a new GFile or NULL.
-Reference count will be explained in the later section ([section 11](sec11.src.md)).
+Reference counts will be explained in a later section ([section 11](sec11.src.md)).
-The reference count will be zero and the GFile instance will be destroyed.
+When the reference count reaches zero, the GFile instance is automatically destroyed.

 ## Source code of tfe1.c